datagovuk/guidance/monthly_datasets_problem.md

    NB You don't need to put them in order with the arrow buttons - a time series will display in the correct order automatically.

+4. Click 'Save and finish'.

 When a new month's data comes out you simple [Edit the dataset](dataset_form.html#edit-a-dataset), click on the "Data files" tab and fill in a new row.
 Finally click 'Save and finish'.

 ## What about converting lots of datasets?

 NB As of September 2015, the data.gov.uk team has developed a semi-automatic tool to merge datasets together into a time series.
-They will aim to use it on spend data and inform publishers.
-You can also ask for particular datasets to be merged - to do this [contact](https://data.gov.uk/contact) us with the URLs of the datasets to merge.
+It has been [run on all publishers that had spend data spread across multiple datasets](https://data.gov.uk/blog/tidying-time-series-data), and publishers informed individually.
+You can also ask for other datasets to be merged in this way - to do this [contact](https://data.gov.uk/contact) us with the URLs of the datasets to merge.

 Alternatively, to manually merge datasets: